IainT52/Pathfinding-Visualizer/README.md

 ## Simple 2D world
 ![](img-readme/pathfinding.PNG)

+ - Dark Blue circle represents a player
  - Blue tiles represent impassable water tiles
  - Green tiles represent passable forest tiles
  - Light green tiles represent passable grass tiles
  - Yellow/Brown tiles represent passable mountain tiles

- # Future of this project
+ ## Future of this project

  I plan to improve upon this project to enable a user to create a custom map.
 On top of this, a user will be able to add "weights" (speed of traversal through a tile) to create a weighted graph of tiles.